manticoresoftware/manticoresearch/manual/english/Starting_the_server/Manually.md

 * `--version` (`-v` for short) shows Manticore Search version information.
 * `--quiet` (`-q` for short) suppresses startup output except errors (banner and precache messages).
 * `--config <file>` (`-c <file>` for short) tells `searchd` to use the specified file as its configuration.
 * `--auth` runs interactive [authentication bootstrap](../Security/Authentication_and_authorization.md#Creating-the-first-administrator) mode.
 Use it after starting `searchd` with authentication enabled to create the first administrator.
+The running daemon must use the same configuration file, `pid_file` must be configured and readable, and the authentication storage must be missing or empty.
+Bootstrap rejects a non-empty authentication store, grants all actions to the first administrator, and does not return a bearer token.
+Use `TOKEN` or HTTP `POST /token` after bootstrap if the administrator needs bearer access.
 * `--auth-non-interactive` runs authentication bootstrap mode with the administrator name, password, and password confirmation read from stdin.
+It has the same daemon, `pid_file`, empty-storage, and no-token behavior as `--auth`.
 * `--check` checks the configuration file, verifies that the server can start with it, then exits.
 It prints `OK` and exits with code 0 if the check succeeds.
 If the check fails, it exits with code 1 and prints the same error that `searchd` would print during a regular startup.
 * `--stop` is used to asynchronously stop `searchd`, using the details of the PID file as specified in the Manticore configuration file.
 Therefore, you may also need to confirm to `searchd` which configuration file to use with the `--config` option.
 Example: